Best Paw Patrol Toys for 5 Year Olds

 Oversized wheels | Includes figure and projectile launcher | Ages 3+

 Rocky’s monster-truck-style recycle truck has oversized wheels designed to look like it could handle off-road missions, plus a spring-loaded projectile launcher.
+It is a good pick if your child wants a vehicle with a more rugged, off-road look rather than a standard car or fire truck.

-This is a good pick if your child wants a vehicle with a more rugged, off-road look rather than a standard car or fire truck.
-Rocky is also a less commonly purchased character compared to Chase or Marshall, so this is a nice option if your kid’s favorite tends to get overlooked in other gift guides.
+Rocky is also a less commonly purchased character compared to Chase or Marshall, so this is a nice option if your kid’s favorite tends to get overlooked in other gift sets.

 When picking the best Paw Patrol toys for 5 year olds, a few things make a real difference in how much use the toy actually gets.